Skip to content

 Separate DLQ table per producer context.
 Rejected.
 DLQ = outbox rows with status='failed'; producer observes the failed subset directly via query.

 Column-level UPDATE grants for inter-context writes.
-Rejected during TA-5 (D5 chose SECURITY DEFINER); the broader inter-context default was further superseded by ADR-063.
+Rejected (D5 uses SECURITY DEFINER for outbox status transitions); the inter-context default is no SQL grants per ADR-063.

 AgentTask via Supabase Realtime channel.
 Rejected (D12).

 Typed generic payload (EventEnvelope[TPayload]).
-Deferred.
-Typed payload models land additively in <producer>.contracts.events.* per ADR-065 D2 (the original signals.* placement in spectral.core was superseded).
+Rejected.
+Typed payload models land additively in <producer>.contracts.events.* per ADR-065 D2.

 Consequences